EyalAr/Portage/README.md

 ## Intro

+Portage is utilizing a tree structure to quickly match publications with subscriptions; including support for subscriptions with wildcards (see below).

-Channels are used to publish messages on certain topics, and to subscribe to messages on certain topics.
+Publications and subscriptions are segmentized by channels.
+Channels are used to publish messages on certain topics, and to subscribe to messages on certain topics (or a pattern of topics).

+A channel internally maintains a tree structure of subscriptions.

 Topics are organized in a hierarchical manner.
 For example, `chat.new-message` is a sub-topic of `chat`.
-This mostly affects the way the library efficiently filters subscription handlers when a message is published, but also relates to the usage of wild cards in subscriptions (see below).
+This mostly affects the way the library efficiently filters subscription handlers when a message is published, but also relates to the usage of wildcards in subscriptions (see below).

-Hubs are simply an aggregation of channels, which can easily be accessed (and created on the fly) by a key.
+Hubs are simply an aggregation of channels, which can easily be accessed (and created on the fly) with a key.

 ## Hub API